bnb-chain/bnb-chain.github.io/docs/showcase/tokenization/compamy-tokenization.md

 - Google Chorme mac：<https://www.chromedownloads.net/chrome64osx/>

-2. **Visit the Trust Wallet Official Website**
+2) **Visit the Trust Wallet Official Website**

-	1)Go to the [Trust Wallet](https://trustwallet.com/) website.
+* Go to the [Trust Wallet](https://trustwallet.com/) website.

-	2)Click on the “Download” button and choose the extension compatible with Chrome.
+* Click on the “Download” button and choose the extension compatible with Chrome.

 ![](./company-tokenization-tutorial/Company Tokenization Tutorial 11.001.png)

-3. **Add the Extension**:
+3) **Add the Extension**:

-	1)Click the “Add to Chrome” button and confirm the installation.
+* Click the “Add to Chrome” button and confirm the installation.

 #### Step 2: Create a New Wallet Account

 Once the extension is installed, you need to create a new Trust Wallet account:

-1. **Open the Extension**: Click on the Trust Wallet icon in your browser’s toolbar to open the extension.
+1) **Open the Extension**: Click on the Trust Wallet icon in your browser’s toolbar to open the extension.

-1. **Start Setup**: Click the ‘Get Started’ button to begin, and click on “Create a New Wallet” to set up your wallet.
+2) **Start Setup**: Click the ‘Get Started’ button to begin, and click on “Create a New Wallet” to set up your wallet.

 ![](./company-tokenization-tutorial/Company Tokenization Tutorial 11.002.png)

-3. **Set Password**: Pick a password and confirm it to create your account.
+3) **Set Password**: Pick a password and confirm it to create your account.

 #### Step 3: Backup your Wallet Account